gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 * the list of lexical search environments depends on the blocks containing the current statement, and
 * the last, non-lexical search environment is independent from the block structure or a current object of interest.

-A reference to a main artifact can be a references to a
+A reference to a main artifact can be a reference to a

 * **projection or view source** (table reference after `SELECT … FROM` in SQL),
 * **association target**,
 * **type** (but not the reference after `type of`, see below)
-* **annotation** for a annotation assignment,
+* **annotation** for an annotation assignment,
 * to-be-extended main artifact of an **outer extend**
 * **structure include**,
 * **type parameter** (should be a constant, not yet).